 - Buy a bird bath and put up a bird feeder!
 Birds are excellent predators of pests, and more birds means less bugs.

-- Do what you can to attract beneficial bugs.
+- Want to do what you can to attract beneficial bugs?
 Planting flowers can attract parasitic wasps that prey on other bugs, and attracting ladybugs can help kill of aphids and other plant killing bugs.